 East Renfrewshire Council has an extremely high performing fleet management service, continually performing outstandingly well against other UK authorities at APSE benchmarking data level.
 In the long term the Transport Service wishes to focus on building a wider role for fleet management, to ensure the continued success of the department, particularly concentrating on greater efficiencies, improved digital processes and reduced emissions.
-The Fleet Asset Management Plan was approved in 2018.
+The Fleet Asset Management Plan has recently been upgraded to fit in to the new hierarchy of Asset Management Plans, sitting under the new Corporate Asset Management Plan.
+Both AMP's have been drafted and await Cabinet approval.